Underweight teen girls

 You can check by using our healthy weight calculator.

-If you're underweight, your GP, practice nurse or school nurse can give you help and advice.
+If you're underweight, a GP, practice nurse or school nurse can give you help and advice.

 There could be a medical cause that needs to be checked out.
-Or perhaps you haven't been eating a healthy, balanced diet.
+Or perhaps you have not been eating a healthy, balanced diet.
 That may be because of stress or other emotional problems.

 Whatever the situation, if you're concerned about your weight or your diet, the best thing to do is to tell someone.
 There's lots that can be done to help.